-- Your Research Journal must: - Include 10+ pages of notes, excluding images and diagrams - Be double-spaced, and use size 12 font - Be summarized in your own words!
-(You may link to articles, videos, etc., but you cannot copy and paste text from another source). - Include 10 strong sources - Sources must include a mix of print and video/audio (a minimum of 3 each) - A strong source has expertise in the area you are researching - o Include a complete Works Cited in MLA format
+- Your Research Journal must: - Include 15+ pages of notes, including relevant images and diagrams - o Be double-spaced, and use size 12 font - Be summarized in your own words!
+(You may link to articles, videos, etc., but you cannot copy and paste text from another source). - o Include 10 strong sources - o Sources must include a mix of print, video and audio - Sources must include at least 1 book that you check out of the library - A strong source has expertise in the area you are researching - o Include a complete Works Cited in MLA format - o Note: Presentation slides must also be individually cited!